tay10r/neuron-segmentation/README.md

 It trains on a dataset containing **Shakespeare's texts**, demonstrating the fundamentals of text generation by predicting one character at a time.

 # Generative AI

 The sample projects in this folder demonstrate how to build generative AI applications with [**Z by HP AI Studio**](https://zdocs.datascience.hp.com/docs/aistudio/overview).

-We provide **1 sample project**, each designed for quick and easy use to help you get started efficiently.
+We provide **2 sample projects**, each designed for quick and easy use to help you get started efficiently.

 ### 🤖 Agentic RAG Notebook with Llama 2 and ChromaDB

 This project implements an **Agentic Retrieval-Augmented Generation (RAG)** pipeline combining **Llama 2** and **ChromaDB**.

 It features an intelligent question-answering system where the model dynamically decides whether external document context is needed before responding, ensuring highly accurate and contextually relevant answers through an agentic workflow.

+### 📊 Automated Evaluation with Structured Outputs

+**Automated Evaluation with Structured Outputs** turns a local **Meta‑Llama‑2** model into an MLflow‑served scorer that rates any batch of texts (e.g., project abstracts) against arbitrary rubric criteria.

+* Generates scores locally via `llama.cpp` (no data leaves your machine)
+* Registers the evaluator as a **pyfunc** model in MLflow
+* Exposes a REST `/invocations` endpoint
+* Ships two front‑ends — a **Streamlit** dashboard and a pure **HTML/JS** UI — for instant human‑friendly interaction and CSV download.

 # NVIDIA GPU Cloud